kursein/kursein/README.md

 - Ody x Polites
 - People who praises Odysseus
 - Circe x Hermes (I see them more like friends where they had a 1 night stand and thats it)
-- Circe x Telemachus (I see them in a complicated, toxic, and unhealthy relationship)
+- Circe x Telemachus (I see them in a complicated, toxic, and unhealthy relationship that's sometimes sweet)

 # Dni
 - Rude people